rmcd-mscb/bmi-test-projects/README.md

 # PRMS6-BMI Test Projects and python evaluation code

 To build and install the prms6-bmi python package:
+1. Create a conda environment from the environment.yml file.
+2. Activate the environment
-(1) cd to pkg/prms6-bmi
+3. cd to pkg/prms6-bmi
-(2) run "pip install ."

--or-

-(2) run "pip install -e ."
+4. run "pip install ."

-if you are developing the code inside of the prms6-bmi package.
+Or if you are developing the code inside of the prms6-bmi package -

+- run "pip install -e ."